The best hotels in Swiss Alps

 The Mountain Passes: Jungfraujoch is 50% discount with Swiss Travel Pass (CHF 92 versus CHF 192).
 Gornergrat in Zermatt: 50% discount.
 Schilthorn (Mürren): full discount.
 Running total for a week of activities with the pass versus without can easily exceed CHF 500 in savings.

-Swiss Alps's best neighborhoods
+Swiss Alps's best hotel regions

 The Swiss Alps spread across three main tourist zones.
 The Valais region (Zermatt, Verbier, Saas-Fee) is dominated by the Matterhorn and the best ski runs.
 The Bernese Oberland (Grindelwald, Wengen, Murren, Lauterbrunnen) has the classic Jungfrau scenery and easier train access.
 Graubunden (St. Moritz, Davos, Laax) is the glamour end and the best summer hiking.